William James Neatby: Personal life

 William James Neatby was born on 24 May 1860 at Barnsley, Yorkshire.
 He was the eldest son of Samuel Mossforth Neatby (1837–1910) and Mary Jackson Neatby (1839–1911).
 W. J. Neatby's grandfather was also named William, and he was the owner of the timber yard in which his father, Samuel, was employed.
 The family enjoyed relative prosperity and were involved in nonconformist religious life of the town.
 Not much is known about Neatby's childhood years.
 He married on 28 May 1881 to Emily Arnold.
 Neatby's wife Emily, died in August 1885.
 He married again in October 1887 to Jane Isabella Dempster.
 Neatby died on 20 April 1910 aged 49.

 Edward Mossforth Neatby

 Edward Mossforth Neatby (1888–1949) was William's son.
 He was born in Leeds and became a well-known artist of landscapes and portraits.
 Some of his portraits are held in the Royal Air Force Museum.
 These are of men who served in the Royal Air Force such as Flight Lieutenant Harold Faulkner and Capt.
-Peter Middleton, the grandfather of Catherine, Duchess of Cambridge.
+Peter Middleton, the grandfather of Catherine, Princess of Wales.
 Edward Mossforth Neatby died in Harrogate in 1949.